top of page

 The appendix is a small, tube-shaped pouch coming off of the colon and is located in the right lower side of your abdomen.
 The appendix can get obstructed causing an emergency inflammatory condition known as appendicitis.
 A laparoscopic appendectomy uses three small incisions for two working ports and a camera in order to remove the appendix before it ruptures.

 A colectomy is a type of surgery used to treat a variety of colon diseases.
-These conditions may include: inflammation (Diverticulitis), bleeding (Diverticulosis or Arterial-Venous Malformation), infection (Colitis), ischemia (a calcified plaque or clot in the artery preventing blood supply to the colon) and cancer.
+These conditions may include inflammation, infection, bleeding, compromised blood supply and cancer.
 Laparoscopy provides a delicate dissection without the necessity of a big incision.

 bottom of page